cudos/readme/emacs.md

 inspect the result with `M-x magit-remote-popup`.
 Everything's perfect.
 Now I can push my pending commits to the remote origin with `M-x magit-push`.

+I tried to find out if it makes sense to create new files with projectile.
+No, `C-x C-f`, there's nothing simpler than that.